Posted by Vikram Rathod

 The internet world is going crazy over the newest update from Google in the form of Panda 4.0.
-Google’s latest algorithm change has made webmasters, marketers, and business owners get up on their feet and understand how it is actually affecting their existing websites and the SEO efforts.
+Google’s latest algorithm change has made webmasters, marketers, and business owners get up on their feet and understand how it is actually affecting their existing websites and their SEO efforts.
 Well, if you believe Google, the doors are still open and there is nothing lost yet.
-This is what Google’s John Mueller had to say to a Webmaster’s comment on the Google Webmaster Help Thread, when he said that all his efforts had gone in vain:
+This is what Google’s John Mueller had to say to a Webmaster’s comment on the Google Webmaster Help Thread when he said that all his efforts had gone in vain:

 From Google’s House

 John Mueller: “Your sites are ranking where they’d normally rank — there’s no specific algorithm that’s treating them in any special way at the moment.
 So in short, the door’s open.
 That said, things always change in search, be it our algorithms, what users expect, or what other sites are doing.
 It’s normal to see fluctuations over time.
 My recommendation would be to look at your sites overall and think about what you could do to significantly improve them.
-Maybe it makes sense to fold them all into a single site, so that it’s easier to focus & implement changes?
-With a handful of sites, that’s essentially up to you (personally I’d try to keep things simple and put everything into a single one, if these were my sites).”
+Maybe it makes sense to fold them all into a single site so that it’s easier to focus & implement changes?
+With a handful of sites, that’s essentially up to you (personally I’d try to keep things simple and put everything into a single one if these were my sites).”

 What Is The Panda 4.0 released for?

-Like many of Google’s other updates, Panda 4.0 also emphasizes on high-quality content and websites.
-But, what is high quality content and website in terms of Google and how could businesses make sure that their websites that have dropped drastically in search rankings could come up and gain visibility on the search engine and generate traffic?
+Like many of Google’s other updates, Panda 4.0 also emphasizes high-quality content and websites.
+But, what is high-quality content and website in terms of Google and how could businesses make sure that their websites that have dropped drastically in search rankings could come up and gain visibility on the search engine and generate traffic?
 Let us first understand what Panda actually is and how businesses could take advantage of it:

 You will need to rethink your approach on SEO completely if you are duplicating the content, using low-quality, disengaging content that doesn’t provide any value to the readers.

 • Google’s Panda Considers Quality Websites: Although the content and the information shared on the website is high-quality, a bad user experience will not give justice to all the hard work.
-An intuitive website structure, mobile optimized site, user-friendly navigation and content are included in all the factors that help the algorithm in realizing the worth of your webpage, thus promoting it on the SERP’s.
+An intuitive website structure, mobile-optimized site, user-friendly navigation and content are included in all the factors that help the algorithm in realizing the worth of your webpage, thus promoting it on the SERP’s.

 The Working of Google Panda 4.0:

-Just like its predecessors, The Panda 4.0 will only target websites having low quality content, with a bad user experience.
+Just like its predecessors, The Panda 4.0 will only target websites having low-quality content, with a bad user experience.
 Let’s have a look at all those areas that will be targeted by the Panda 4.0 update:

-• Demoting low quality content
+• Demoting low-quality content

 • Targeting over-optimization